The Section 8 Housing Choice Voucher program

 The Section 8 Housing Choice Voucher program is a federal assistance program to help low-income people pay their rent.
 It is commonly called "Section 8" or "Voucher".
 People with Section 8 Vouchers find their own housing and pay a percentage of their income for rent.
 The Department of Housing Services (DHS) pays the landlord the rest of the rent.

 Please note that legal source of income is a protected class in the state of Oregon.
 As of July 1, 2014, Section 8 Housing Choice Vouchers and other forms of rental subsidy may not be discriminated against in Oregon.
+This video gives a brief explanation of the new law.

 The following describes the general steps involved in renting to a Section 8 tenant: